Divi Tips No.124

 September 2021: conditional options

-These conditions can be found in the Advanced tab of most modules, lines or sections of the Visual Builder.
-You may have missed them.
+Ces conditions se trouvent dans l'onglet Advances most modules, lines or sections of the Visual Builder.
+Maybe you missed them.

-Finally an update that improves the design of your sites: Divi adds icons from Font Awesome, it's about time!
-Before, we had to fiddle around to add icons in the Footer for example.
-Now the Follow us on social networks module is much more complete and an Icon module has been added to the list of Divi modules.
+Finally, an update that improves the design of your sites: Divi adds icons from Font AwesomeIt was time!
+Before, we had to hack to add some icons in Footer For example.
+Now the module Follow us on social networks is much more complete and a module Icon was added to the list of Divi modules.

 Discover the modules.